christianacca/dockerfiles/samples/reverse-proxy-eg/no-proxy/readme.md

 * Run a docker swarm service scaled to 2 replicas
 * Use tcpdump to capture network trafic between docker service load balancer and the the 2 replicas
 * Use tcpdump to capture network trafic for HttpClient making requests to the docker service
-* network packet capture saved to dumps\ folder
+* network packet capture saved to tests/dumps/ folder
-* Use Wireshark to to inspect the network packets captured dumps\
+* Use Wireshark to to inspect the network packets captured tests/dumps/

 ### Running capture